 CBS in France were sent a slightly later set of tapes for their September 1966 release.
 All four sides had moved on at least one stage from the Canadian version, each containing later mixes of one or more songs.
 Sides 1 and 4 then remained unchanged for the final, US version of the mono album.
 The French sides 2 and 3, though, contained some intermediate mixes that have remained unique to this edition, which stayed in print for a number of years.

-The gremlins in Columbia's New York tape library saw to it that England got something different again.
+The gremlins in Columbia's New York tape library saw to it that England got something different again for its release there in early August.
 The tapes sent for the last two sides of the album were as per the finished US album, but the first two were the very early versions released in Canada.
 This mistake too seems to have gone unnoticed, and the UK mono version remained on sale until it was deleted in 1969.

 Other countries in which mono editions are known to have been released (Italy, Australia, New Zealand and South Africa) had the final set of mixes as released in the USA.